osu-msban-ai/Deep-Learning-Course-Files/README.md

 All files related to the course will be here.
 This includes notebooks and docker setup files.
+Detailed instructions are available in the wiki page at https://github.com/osu-msban-ai/Deep-Learning-Course-Files/wiki